yagamy4680/OSXey/README.md

 Thanks
 ------
 Thanks to the original developer of of Archey, [djmelik](https://github.com/djmelik/archey).
-And to [joshfinnie](https://github.com/joshfinnie/archey-osx) for is good osx implementation.
+And to [joshfinnie](https://github.com/joshfinnie/archey-osx) for his good osx implementation.